 Each year the HSC requires a group of dedicated individuals who are interested in refereeing our House League (Youth and Adult) games.
 We offer a variety of matches for your skill level and provide mentoring as needed.

 For Referee (Match Official) inquires, Please email: email@example.com

 Average time commitments are 1-4 games per week (games average from 60-90 minutes)

 What Age Group Do I Referee?

 Typically younger referees are assigned at least one age group below their current age.
-Assistant Referees or Linesmen are also used for the U18 and Adult age divisions where they see first hand how a more experienced referee manages a game.
+Assistant Referees or Linesmen are also used for Rep & Dev games through the MUFC platform and also Adult age divisions where they see first hand how a more experienced referee manages a game.